 That said, even though there are a limited number of apps, it’s more than enough for most streaming users.

-I was really pleased with how easy it was to update both my Sony and Samsung TV’s, so I’d consider this a tie.
+I was pleased with how easy updating my Sony and Samsung TVs was, so I’d consider this a tie.

-It’s worth noting that my 2017 Samsung MU6300 series TV, and my 2017 Sony Bravia X850E have received firmware updates in 2021 – four years after their release!
+It’s worth noting that my 2017 Samsung MU6300 series TV and my 2017 Sony Bravia X850E received firmware updates in 2021 – four years after their release!